Computer Science (CSC)

 CSC 310 Computer Architecture and Operating Systems4 credits

 This course is designed as an introduction to the functional components of computer systems, including their hardware implementation and management at different levels, and their interaction, characteristics, and performance.
 The course also covers practical implications for computer programming.
-(Prerequisite: CSC 235 or admission to the B.S. program)
+(Prerequisite: Minimum grade of C- in CSC 115 or equivalent)

 CSC 330 Language Design and Implementation4 credits

 The course provides a comparative survey of programming language paradigms.
 It includes an overview of the properties, applications, syntax, and semantics of selected object-oriented, functional, comparative, and declarative programming languages.
-(Prerequisite: CSC 310)
+(Prerequisite: Minimum grade of C- in CSC 301 or equivalent)

 CSC 340 Database Design4 credits